htzyldzh/RTEAIS/README.md

 This repository accompanies the survey paper **“Real-Time Embedded AI Systems: Scheduling and Resource Orchestration for Multi-DNN Edge Intelligence.”** It maintains a structured and continuously updated collection of research on runtime scheduling and resource orchestration for embedded AI systems.

 The survey focuses on systems that execute one or more AI workloads under timing and resource constraints on heterogeneous embedded platforms.
-Rather than organizing prior work only by application or hardware type, we analyze each system along six dimensions:
+Rather than organizing prior work only by application or hardware type, we analyze each system along the paper's seven-dimensional taxonomy:

 $$
-\mathcal{S}=(W,H,C,O,G,\Pi),
+\mathcal{S}=(W,H,C,O,G,\Gamma,\Pi),
 $$

-where \(W\) denotes workload characteristics, \(H\) hardware platforms, \(C\) runtime constraints, \(O\) optimization objectives, \(G\) orchestration granularity, and \(\Pi\) the runtime decision policy.
+where \(W\) denotes workload characteristics, \(H\) hardware and resource characteristics, \(C\) runtime constraints, \(O\) orchestration actions, \(G\) optimization objectives, \(\Gamma\) orchestration granularity, and \(\Pi\) decision-making policies.

 The repository serves three purposes:

 1. provide a searchable collection of representative systems and their artifacts;
-2. expose common mechanisms across compute, memory, accelerator, and power orchestration; and
+2. expose common mechanisms across compute execution, memory, accelerator, and processor-frequency/energy orchestration; and
 3. summarize design tradeoffs and open problems for future real-time embedded AI runtimes.

 ## Scope